asyncapi/template-for-generator-templates/README.md

 # What you get with this template

 Every resource in this repository is essential for the overall template setup.
-Nevertheless, not all the resources are necessary, and in case you are not interested in everything, you can remove or modify certain parts.
+Nevertheless, not all the resources are necessary, and if you are not interested in everything, you can remove or modify certain parts.
 Every resource in this repo is part of the template, except for the `.gitignore` file that is just standard for Git repositories.
-This is why you should first check the next sections to understand the meaning of a given resource and what you lose if you remove it or do not configure correctly.
+Check the next sections to understand the meaning of a given resource and what you will lose if you remove it or do not configure it correctly.

 ## Sample template that presents generator features and best practices in using them

-Generator depends on [React](https://github.com/asyncapi/generator-react-sdk) (if you're using React) or [Nunjucks](https://mozilla.github.io/nunjucks/) (if you're using Nunjucks) templating engine.
-You can choose the one you prefer.
+The Generator depends on either the [React](https://github.com/asyncapi/generator-react-sdk) (if you're using React) or [Nunjucks](https://mozilla.github.io/nunjucks/) (if you're using Nunjucks) templating engine.
+You can choose whichever one you prefer.
 Each rendering engine has a different way of working and a different set of features.
-Keep that in mind when familiarizing yourself with the Generator functionality.
+Keep the template engine choice in mind when you are familiarizing yourself with the Generator functionality.
 This repository is focused on `React` renderer.
 If you want to use `Nunjucks`, check old [`nunjucks`](https://github.com/asyncapi/template-for-generator-templates/tree/nunjucks) branch.

 The list of resources that are relevant for this template:

 - `template` is a directory where you keep all the files that will be processed by the Generator using React.
 Only files with the `.js`, `.jsx` and `.cjs` extensions are taken and processed by the Generator.
 The rest are skipped.
 - `hooks` is a directory containing [**hooks**](#hooks), which are special JavaScript functions.
-The Hooks is a native generator feature, not related to render engine.
+Hooks are a native generator feature, and not related to the render engine.
 It allows you to plug into different stages of the generation process with some custom logic.

-> **NOTE**: The reusable parts (components/helpers) can be located both in the `template` folder as in another named folder.
-The only exception is the `hooks` folder, it is reserved for the Generator.
+> **NOTE**: The reusable parts (components/helpers) can be located both in the `template` folder or in another named folder.
+The only exception is the `hooks` folder, it is reserved solely for the Generator.

 Templates are highly configurable.
-This template also showcases most of the configuration options used in action.
+This template also showcases most of the configuration options.
 Configurations are stored in the `package.json` file in the [`generator`](#configuration) section.

 This template contains an example implementation of all those features.

 ### Template

-Checkout [`template`](template) directory to see how different features of the generator are presented.
+Checkout the [`template`](template) directory to see how the different features of the generator are presented.

 #### File component